R3Conclave/conclave-core-sdk/docs/docs/index.md

    will implement "DCAP attestation" which will allow the owner of the hardware to whiteliste enclaves, not just Intel.
 7. There are some modules and packages under the `com.r3.sgx` namespace.
 These should be considered internal and may be changed, removed, or merged into other modules in any release.
+8. Product IDs aren't fully wired up yet.
+This shouldn't impact any testing or development at the moment, as it only matters when multiple different enclaves are used in production from the same publisher.